arav06/aws-fundies/aws-management-concepts.md

 Helps in security analysis and automation

-Trails can be delivered to CloudWatch when suspicious logs are detected and then  a trigger can be setup to alert the person via email/text
+Logs can be delivered to CloudWatch when suspicious logs are detected and then a trigger can be setup to alert the person via email/text

 ### Quiz